 Schaanning said KLP’s goal was to fulfil the EU’s sustainability requirements while not impairing its investment performance.

-Macquarie aimed to achieve that by investing in loans with very long tenors, he said - a segment of the market he said was expensive for banks to hold on their books due to high capital charges.
+Macquarie aimed to achieve that goal by investing in loans with very long tenors, he said.
+He added that the segment of the market was expensive for banks to hold on their books due to high capital charges.

 The NOK805bn (€79bn) pension provider said a framework had been established to enable the platform to show, verifiably, that its investments were contributing to the achievement of international climate goals.